abhishekdhumalaws-GenAI/genai-multi-agent-retail-assistant/README.md

-# Multi-agent Collaboration (Customer Support Assistant)
+# Multi Agent Orchestration (Customer Support Assistant)

 ## Overview
-This project focuses on developing and implementing robust multi-agent collaboration capabilities for Amazon Bedrock Agents.
+This project focuses on developing and implementing robust Multi Agent Orchestration capabilities for Amazon Bedrock Agents.
 The goal is to enhance the platform's ability to handle complex, real-world business scenarios that require coordinated efforts across specialized AI agents.
 Multiple agents will gather information from various datasources by using semantic search, and creating SQL queries from natural language to fetch data from databases.

 ### Key Objectives